privacyidea/privacyidea/doc/workflows_and_tools/enrollment_tools/yubikey_enrollment_tools.rst

    YUBIHOTP{serial}_{configSlot},{secretKeyTxt},hotp,{hotpDigits}

-Upon clicking *Write Configuration* for the first time, you be prompted to select an output file name and the generated configuration is written both to the device and to the selected file.
-In the *Advanced* mode select *Program Multiple Yubikeys* and *Automatically program Yubikeys when inserted* to program each Yubikey immediately after detection.
+Upon clicking *Write Configuration* for the first time, you will be prompted to select an output file name and the generated configuration is written both to the device and to the selected file.
+In the *Advanced* mode select *Program Multiple Yubikeys* and *Automatically program Yubikeys when inserted* to program each Yubikey automatically after you insert it.

 .. figure:: images/ykpers-mass-initialize.png
    :width: 500

    *Write Configuration initializes the Yubikey*

-The tool is also able to do a mass-initialization by selecting *Program multiple Yubikeys* and plugging one Yubikey after the other.
 During this process the token secrets are automatically appended to the selected export file.
 Note again, that for HOTP, you have to deselect *OATH Token Identifier*.